farrukhijaz/InsecureVoterDatabase/README.md

 1. Govies, lawmakers, politicians
 2. Developers

-## Design
-This page is actually a copy of the actual "Find my voter registration status" page at https://www.sec.state.ma.us/voterregistrationsearch/myvoterregstatus.aspx.
-However, this system is deliberately vulnerable (I made it so).
-An attacker can dump the entire contents of this database.

 ## DISCLAIMER
 * Because this is a deliberately vulnerable system, DO NOT launch this on the real Internet!
-* Please DO NOT attack the actual "Find my voter registration status" page.
-I just made a copy of the web page and made a few modifications to the page to make it deliberately vulnerable.
+* Please DO NOT attack your state's actual "Find my voter registration status" page.

 ## Requirements
 * Web server (e.g., nginx)